Glow is a platform. We are not responsible for the quality, timing or legality of content.

 To become a podcaster, you may convert your regular account to a podcaster account or directly make a podcaster account, and launch the page.

 Podcast subscribers are charged per month.
-Most payments are processed at the start of each month.
 In connection with your charges to podcast subscribers, you appoint us as your limited agent for the sole purpose of receiving, holding, and settling payments to you.
 As your agent, our receipt of funds from a podcast subscriber on your behalf is the same as receipt of funds by you directly, and you will only have recourse against us, and not against any podcast subscriber, for any failure by us to settle funds to you.
 We try to provide timely access to your funds, but you may occasionally experience delays in accessing your funds.
 We may also block or hold payments for violations of the terms or compliance reasons, including collecting tax reporting information.
 When payments are delayed or blocked we try to communicate the reasons to you promptly.
 In order to protect podcasters, we may block podcast subscribers’ payments if we believe them to be fraudulent.

 We do not handle most tax payments, but we collect tax identification information and report this to tax authorities as legally required.
 You are responsible for reporting any taxes.